Making Your Productions Accessible

 It is estimated that there are over 50 million consumers who have some level of hearing or vision loss.
 In order for these individuals to enjoy media that sighted and hearing people do every day—from television to the internet— accessibility is essential.
 If you're a media producer, you're potentially missing out on these individuals accessing and enjoying your productions!

 If you want to expose this audience to your products, you have to make the products accessible to them.
 How do you do that?
 Well, there are at least two ways.
 The first: captioning.
 The second: description.

-Captioning is the process of converting the audio content of a television broadcast, webcast, film, video, CD-ROM, DVD, live event, or other productions into text and displaying the text on a screen or monitor.
+Captioning is the process of converting the audio content of a television broadcast, webcast, film, video, DVD, live event, or other productions into text and displaying the text on a screen or monitor.
 Captions not only display words as the textual equivalent of spoken dialogue or narration, but they also include speaker identification, sound effects, and music description.

 Description is the verbal depiction of key visual elements in media and live productions.
 Also known as "audio description" or "video description," the description of media involves the interspersion of these depictions with the program's original audio.

 By adding these two essential accessibility options to your media items, you're potentially allowing over 50 million more Americans access to your products!

 The National Association of the Deaf reports that there are more than 32 million Americans who are deaf or hard of hearing, and 30 million more are exposed to dangerous levels of noise.

 These Americans do not always have equal access, they can never enjoy a first-run movie, and they rely solely on captioned TV and captioned media for access.
 Federal law recognizes that fact and has mandated certain requirements of the producers, distributors, and users of this media.
 For more information, check out the DCMP accessibility information article Federal Laws and Captioning.